Burnt Flavour How to save your pod system

 Can I "repair" a burnt pod?

-Discover more Tips and solutions against burnt taste in our guide.
+Discover more Tips and solutions for burnt

-How do I prevent a burnt taste with new pods?
+How do I prevent burnt

 Indirectly.
 Higher nicotine strengths are usually combined with a tight MTL draw and moderate power – this is gentler on the coil.
 However, the viscosity (PG/VG) and your vaping technique remain crucial.